Published on 23-Feb-2021

 Division 1 :

-construction of Pressure Vessel, (15 psi to 3000 psi) Its scope covers the Designing, fabrication, Inspection, testing, and certification of pressure vessels, with internal or external pressure, operating more than 15 psi.
-The pressure vessel may be fired or Unfired (max pressure is normally 3000 psi ).
+construction of Pressure Vessels, (15 psi to 3000 psi) its scope covers the designing, fabrication, inspection, testing, & certification of pressure vessels, with internal or external pressure, operating more than 15 psi.
+The pressure vessel may be fired or Unfired (max pressure is normally 3000 psi).
+Division 1 also contains mandatory and non-mandatory appendices for supplementary design requirements.
+Non-destructive Testing and acceptance criteria.

 Division 2 :